Cajeput oil: For fish

 Cajeput is used for the treatment of bacterial or fungal infections in fish.
-Common brand names containing Cajeput are Melafix and Bettafix.
+Common brand names containing Cajeput are Melafix, Pimafix and Bettafix.
 Melafix is a stronger concentration and Bettafix is a lower concentration that makes it harder to overdose smaller fish, especially bettas.
-It is most commonly used to promote fin and tissue regrowth, but is also effective in treating other conditions, such as fin rot or velvet.
-The remedy is used mostly on betta fish.
+It is most commonly used to promote fin and tissue regrowth, but is also considered effective in treating other conditions, such as fin rot or velvet.